 Avoiding baggy, boxy, oversized clothing is crucial if you’re aiming for the appearance of height.
 You know how big prints tend to minimize?
 Big silhouettes do, too.
 So when it comes to cut, we’re going for tailored here, people.

 If you’re in the anti-tuck camp, we totally feel you—it can definitely feel uncomfy at times.
-If you’re not interested in the prim-and-proper look, opt out of this one.
-(We’ll forgive you!)
+If you’re not interested in the prim-and-proper look, opt out of this one or settle on a French tuck.
+We’ll forgive you!

 DO: Don a V-Neck